Award for the Therapy Garden!

 Mental Health ¤ Photography ¤ Newbury Spring Festival ¤ Theatre Direction ¤ Sports Coaching ¤ Arts ¤ Music ¤ Knitting ¤ Book Clubs ¤ School Governor ¤ Guides ¤ Charity administration ¤ Mentoring ¤ Neighbourhood Watch ¤ Social provision ¤ Uniformed organisations ¤ Youth work

-A couple of examples are here:
+A couple of examples are here.
+Do tell us what you do!

 Newbury Street Pastors - Marcia Wadham